1960s 1970s 1980s 1990s 2000s

 1981a The action of complex conjugation on a Shimura variety (with K-y.
 Shih), Annals of Math.
 113 (1981), 569-599.

 For a Shimura variety with a real canonical model, complex conjugation defines an involution of the complex points of the variety.
 In order to compute the factors at infinity of the zeta function of the variety, it is necessary to know this involution.
-Langlands conjectured a description of the involution, and we prove his conjecture for all Shimura varieties of abelian type.
+Langlands conjectured a description of the involution, and we prove his conjecture for all Shimura varieties of abelian type (i.e., for all except those defined by groups of type $E_6$, $E_7$, or certain mixed types $D$)

 1981b Automorphism groups of Shimura varieties and reciprocity laws (with K-y.
 Shih), Amer.
 J. Math.
 103 (1981), 1159-1175.

 We deduce the existence of canonical models in the sense of Shimura from knowing the existence of canonical models in the sense of Deligne.
-Contrary to some expert opinion at the time, this was a serious exercise
+Since the former are in terms of automorphisms of the function field whereas the latter are in terms of automorphisms of the variety, this was a serious exercise.

 1981c Some estimates from étale cohomology, J. Reine Angew.
 Math.
 328 (1981), 208-220.